Changissnz/selfinterest/README.md

 phenomena, and the phenomena must be represented in some form if not outright experienced by an individual, for any individual to be able to produce understanding of meaning on the units.
 Perhaps this fact also serves as a cause for deception through action of communication via human language.
+To address possible miscomprehension of this fact, fabrication of a phenomenon by human beings is essentially fallacy alongside the intent to deceive the actuality behind it.
 The mention of the snake, in section 57, was to describe the category of deception by innate appearance.
 But the example is too literal to reproduce the exactness of deception by the snake, hiding in camouflage with its surroundings, with the human being deceptive by innate appearance.
 There is the appearance,